 Interested in learning about automating your private equity statement processing?

-Family offices are certainly hitting their stride, as they increase in number and prominence globally.
+Family offices are certainly hitting their stride, the most bullish they've been in years, as they increase in number and prominence globally.

-There is opportunity to take advantage of technology, but insufficient and improper use of technology can present threats and hinder productivity.
+And SFOs and MFOs should take advantage of technology, but insufficient and improper use can present threats and hinder productivity.

 Furthermore, lack of prep for succession plans, looming regulations, rising costs, and talent shortages make it harder for family offices to get the support they need.